jmatiassa/Python_EDA_MarketingProject/README.md

     An analysis of the dataframe df_nulos_numericos_ok.csv is performed in the notebook analisis_subscripciones.ipynb, conclusions are drawn and the sp_analisis_subscripciones is used to save the formulas.
     During this working document the necessary information is extracted that will be used to report the conclusions.

 The report on the results of the marketing campaign is presented in the PDF document Informe_EDA_Marketing_directo.v1.
 In this report you can get a clear view on the conclusions drawn during the analysis and the proposed strategies to bring future strategies closer to a higher number of sales.
-Below are the images of the report